 Ingredients

-- 1 piece kombu (dried kelp) (5 g; 2 inches x 2 inches, 5 cm x 5 cm; optional, but it will give a nice aroma!)
+- 1 piece kombu (dried kelp) (5 g, 2 x 2 inches, 5 x 5 cm per piece; optional, but it will give a nice aroma)

-- 4 Tbsp rice vinegar (unseasoned) (I used Mizkan Natural Rice Vinegar and added the rest of seasonings.
-If you use Mizkan Seasoned Rice Vinegar, skip the sugar and salt below)
+- 4 Tbsp rice vinegar (unseasoned) (I used Mizkan Natural Rice Vinegar and added my own seasonings; if you use Mizkan Seasoned Rice Vinegar, skip the sugar and salt below)

 - 2 Tbsp sugar